Multi-agent system

 A multi-agent system (MAS or "self-organized system") is a computerized system composed of multiple interacting intelligent agents.
 Multi-agent systems can solve problems that are difficult or impossible for an individual agent or a monolithic system to solve.
 Intelligence may include methodic, functional, procedural approaches, algorithmic search or reinforcement learning.
+With advancements in large language models (LLMs), LLM-based multi-agent systems have emerged as a new area of research, enabling more sophisticated interactions and coordination among agents.